Volga trade route: Functioning

 From Aldeigjuborg, the Rus could travel up the Volkhov River to Novgorod, then to Lake Ilmen and further along the Lovat River.
 Taking their boats around 3 kilometers over a portage, they reached the sources of Volga.
-The traders brought furs, honey, and slaves through territory held by Finnish and Permian tribes down to the land of the Volga Bulgars.
+The traders brought furs, honey, and slaves through territory held by Finnic and Permian tribes down to the land of the Volga Bulgars.
 From there, they continued by way of the Volga, to the Khazar Khaganate, whose capital Atil was a busy entrepot on the shore of the Caspian Sea.
 From Atil, the Rus merchants traveled across the sea to join the caravan routes leading to Baghdad.
 In 9th and 10th centuries the river was also major trade route between Russians, Khazars and Volga Bulgars.
-Furthermore the Volga connected merchants from Volga Bulgaria with people from Scandinavia and the southern Byzantine Empire, as well with Russians and Ugrians.
+Furthermore, the Volga connected merchants from Volga Bulgaria with people from Scandinavia and the southern Byzantine Empire, as well with Russians and Ugrians.

+Many experts believe that the Volga trade route provided the Vikings with valuable crucible steel from the Middle East.